Trust Dynamics in Cryptocurrency Markets: Centralized vs. Decentralized Exchanges: Introduction

-Cryptocurrency exchanges fall into two main categories: centralized exchanges (CEX) and decentralized exchanges (DEX).
-CEXs, operated by a central organization, require users to trust the exchange with their assets in a shared wallet.
-Transactions on CEXs happen off the blockchain, relying on the exchange to manage trades.
-Trust in CEXs is based on reputation, user base, or endorsement.
-However, events like the FTX collapse underscore trust issues caused by regulatory breaches \cite{victor2021detecting}.
-DEXs use smart contracts or peer-to-peer networks for non-custodial trading.
-Two main DEX implementations are limit order books (e.g., EtherDelta) and automated market makers (e.g., PancakeSwap) \cite{chainlink_2023}.
-DEXs eliminate the need for trust in a central entity, relying on predetermined and automated transaction rules.
-While this resolves traditional trust issues, challenges such as technical complexity, lack of regulation, and security threats introduce new trust considerations, including the potential for market manipulation \cite{10190515}.
+Despite its importance, trust remains difficult to measure, limiting the study of its effects on market dynamics.
+These measurement challenges are particularly acute across cryptocurrency exchanges, where two divergent trust architectures prevail: centralized exchanges (CEXs) relying on institutional custody, and decentralized exchanges (DEXs) utilizing algorithmic protocols.
+CEXs, operated by a central organization, require users to trust the exchange with their assets in shared wallets.
+Transactions on CEXs occur off the blockchain, relying on the exchange to manage trades.
+Trust in CEXs is typically based on reputation, user base, or endorsements.
+However, events like the collapse of FTX highlight the trust issues arising from regulatory breaches \citep{victor2021detecting}.
+In contrast, DEXs utilize smart contracts or peer-to-peer networks for non-custodial trading.
+The two main DEX implementations are limit order books (e.g., EtherDelta) and automated market makers (e.g., PancakeSwap) \citep{hagele2024centralized}.
+DEXs eliminate the need for trust in a central entity by relying on predetermined and automated transaction rules.
+While this resolves traditional trust issues, challenges such as technical complexity, lack of regulation, and security threats introduce new trust considerations, including the potential for market manipulation \citep{10190515}.

-In the rapidly evolving cryptocurrency landscape, the collapse of FTX, a major CEX, provides a unique natural experiment\cite{zhang2023understand} to examine the measurable impacts of trust and its sudden erosion on the cryptocurrency ecosystem.
-This pivotal event raised questions about the resilience of centralized trust systems and accelerated shifts toward decentralized alternatives.
-It offers a critical opportunity to explore how a systemic collapse impacts user trust, token valuation, trading flows, and sentiment dynamics.